Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 - Screening Tool Questionnaire and School Based Data intake deployed to PRODUCTION on 01/28/2025.
 - Screening Tool Business Rules are deployed and testing completed.
 For some work items all acceptance criteria did not meet.
 Developer is working on these.
 ### Next Steps
-- Resolve the issues showing below and deploy to TEST, QA and PRODUCTION.
+- Resolve the issues with the acceptance criteria showing below and deploy to TEST, QA and PRODUCTION.

 ## **2.1.3 Client Web Service (CS)**
 * Project URL: